llpk79/llpk79.github.io/_posts/2019-9-20-Multi-label-Classification.md

 ---
-layout: page
+layout: post
+title: Multi-label classification for the dice game Ten Thousand.
+subtitle: A fun, and waaaay over-engineered solution to creating a computer player for the game, the logic for which is almost entirely implemented in the second cell of this notebook.
 image: /img/dice.jpg
 ---

-## Multi-label classification for the dice game Ten Thousand.
-A fun, and waaaay over-engineered solution to creating a computer player for the game, the logic for which is almost entirely implemented in the second cell of this notebook.

 Multi-label classification where n-features == n-labels sounds like a fun challenge aside from applying to my hobby project, let's see